ChuckPa/UserCredentialReset/README.md

 Western Digital    | Public              |  /mnt/HD/HD_a2/Public      (Does not support 'MyCloudHome' series) Docker             | N/A                 |  N/A
 Linux (wkstn/svr)  | N/A                 |  N/A
+Linux (SNAP)       | N/A                 |  N/A
 ```

 (recommend using Public shared folder)
 Manual Path specification (which includes containers and custom) (See below)

+# Restrictions

+SNAP packages, due to their non-integration with the package managers (RPM & DPKG), can find themselves installed
+on a system where another PMS instance already exists.

+In consideration of this,  presence of a SNAP package is only tested *after* the mainstream package has been confirmed not to exist.
+If both DPKG/RPM package and a snap package are installed concurrently,  the DPKG/RPM instance will be given priority in all cases.

 # Download and extraction